chinmay-1491/Circuit-Simulator/README.md

+# Running the code:

+# Working of the Code:

 ## Parsing the file
 The input file has been split into a list of lines using newline as a delimiter.
 The actual circuit data(starting from .circuit upto .end) has been returned.